 Two meetings were held in May to address this requirement for the first grant cycle.
 If a municipal representative (elected or appointed official, manager, secretary, or other designated staff) attended those meetings and would like to apply in the second grant round, their requirement is met for 2019.
 If a municipality did not attend in May, they must attend a second round meeting.

 Program Dates and Deadlines

-*Please note that requests for individual meetings will still be accommodated, but such meetings shall not count in place of attendance at either the May 15 or May 30 meeting.
-Requests for individual meetings must be received prior to June 18.
+*Please note that requests for individual meetings will still be accommodated, but such meetings shall not count in place of attendance at the August 28 or September 10 meeting.
+Requests for individual meetings must be received prior to October 16.